-It’s new year and everybody wants to lose weight or eat healthier. one of your new year resolution might be to avoid sugar. sadly, less than 10% of Americans will actually go through with their commitments.
+It’s new year and everybody wants to lose weight , eat healthier or even want to their control sugar craving one of your new year resolution might be to avoid sugar. sadly, less than 10% of Americans will actually go through with their commitments.
 The true foe that usually stop us from reaching our healthier lifestyles is the temptation to consume sugar-and too much of it.
 It is truly found in almost everything like:

 - canned fruit

 - breakfast cereals